How Women Can Prevent Common Sports Injuries

 Train More, Injured Less

-Chris Krouse, DO, an orthopedic physician at Avera Medical Group Orthopedics and Sports Medicine in Mitchell, S.D., agrees that preventive exercises are key to avoiding injury.
+Chris Krouse, DO, an orthopedic physician at Avera Orthopedics in Mitchell, S.D., agrees that preventive exercises are key to avoiding injury.
 “Preventive medicine is the best medicine,” he says.
 “Resistance training, including weight lifting, is very important for women.
 It strengthens muscles, tendons and ligaments, which helps stabilize joints.
 It’s also very good for bone health and osteoporosis prevention.”

 Krouse adds that consistency and variety are key.
 Maintaining a regular exercise program that includes a variety of activities and intensity levels – including appropriate rest – can also reduce your risk of injury.